 At 4:30 a.m. on 7 May 2026, the European Parliament and the Council of the EU reached a provisional agreement on the Digital Omnibus on AI — the first significant set of amendments to the EU AI Act since its adoption in June 2024.
 The deal recalibrates timelines and introduces targeted simplifications, while adding a new prohibition that had broad political support across institutions.

-The headline change for compliance teams is the deadline extension.
-For standalone high-risk AI systems classified under Annex III, the application of requirements is deferred from 2 August 2026 to 2 December 2027.
-For high-risk systems embedded in regulated products under Annex I, the deadline moves to 2 August 2028.
-Where sector-specific legislation — including the Machinery Regulation and medical devices rules — already imposes AI-related requirements, the deal introduces a mechanism to limit the AI Act's application through implementing acts, with the Machinery Regulation receiving a full exemption.
+The headline change for compliance teams is the proposed deadline extension.
+If formally adopted in the agreed form, standalone high-risk AI systems classified under Annex III would move from 2 August 2026 to 2 December 2027.
+High-risk systems embedded in regulated products under Annex I would move to 2 August 2028.
+Where sector-specific legislation — including the Machinery Regulation and medical devices rules — already imposes AI-related requirements, the deal would introduce a mechanism to limit the AI Act's application through implementing acts, with the Machinery Regulation receiving a full exemption.

-The agreement also introduces the EU's first explicit prohibition on nudifier applications — AI systems designed to generate non-consensual sexually explicit or intimate content, including child sexual abuse material.
-Providers will be required to comply with the new prohibition by 2 December 2026, giving roughly six months from formal adoption.
+The agreement would also introduce the EU's first explicit prohibition on nudifier applications — AI systems designed to generate non-consensual sexually explicit or intimate content, including child sexual abuse material.
+Providers would be required to comply with the new prohibition by 2 December 2026, giving roughly six months from formal adoption.
 The move follows widespread concern over the proliferation of deepfake intimate imagery, with the European Parliament Research Service citing approximately 8 million deepfakes online in 2025.

 Formal adoption is expected before 2 August 2026, the date on which the current high-risk rules would otherwise have become applicable.
 Upon adoption, the amendments will be published in the Official Journal and enter into force three days later.

-Acompli perspective: This is the update to the Council mandate we covered in March — now with Parliament's input baked in.
-The extended deadlines do not reduce the compliance workload; they redistribute it.
-Organisations should use the additional runway to strengthen their impact assessments for AI systems, refine risk classification documentation, and build the internal governance structures that the Act demands.
-The nudifier prohibition, meanwhile, carries a much shorter timeline and requires immediate attention from any organisation deploying generative AI capable of producing imagery.
+Acompli perspective: This is the update to the Council mandate we covered in March — now with Parliament's input baked in, but still subject to formal adoption and Official Journal publication.
+The proposed extended deadlines do not reduce the compliance workload; they redistribute it.
+Organisations should use any additional runway to strengthen their impact assessments for AI systems, refine risk classification documentation, and build the internal governance structures that the Act demands.
+The nudifier prohibition, if adopted, carries a much shorter timeline and requires immediate attention from any organisation deploying generative AI capable of producing imagery.